How prepared is Taiwan for a war with China?

 Experts like Eric Chan, a non-resident research fellow at the Global Taiwan Institute, describe Taiwan’s mountainous terrain and dense urban areas as “unforgiving” for an invading force.
 The Taiwan Strait is a notoriously challenging environment and if a force made it to Taiwan, the common belief is that there are only a limited number of beaches suitable for an amphibious invasion.

-At the same time, however, there is increasing scepticism in some quarters, including the US military, about how much those natural defences will help, given the growing strength of the PLA, said Chieh Chung, an associate research fellow at the Kuomintang-affiliated National Policy Foundation in Taipei.
+At the same time, however, there is increasing scepticism in some quarters, including the US military, about how much those natural defences will help, given the growing strength of the PLA, said Chung Chieh, an associate research fellow at the Kuomintang-affiliated National Policy Foundation in Taipei.

 As a result, Taiwan has adjusted its defence plan to factor in immediate urban warfare, he said, given that about 79 percent of Taiwan’s main island is considered built-up.

 But Taiwan does have an “X factor” in the form of a “determined” population willing to defend themselves and their island home, according to Tony Hu, US Department of Defense senior director for China, Taiwan, and Mongolia.
 It is widely believed that in the February 2022 full-scale invasion of Ukraine – a common point of comparison for any future Taiwan-China war – Russian President Vladimir Putin vastly underestimated Ukrainian resolve.

 Analysts say if Chinese President Xi Jinping is surrounded by too many “yes men”, he could risk the same.

 “I think the people around Putin were telling him that once we show strength to go in, they’re going to be so happy that Mother Russia has returned,” Hu told Al Jazeera.
 “They will all embrace us.
 And I think he’s genuinely surprised at the determination of the Ukrainian people to defend themselves.
 And I believe Taiwan will do the same.”